-The Australasian Research Management Society is the premier body representing research management professional’s interests and provides them with access to a vibrant community of like-minded individuals who are dedicated to advancing the field and sharing best practice.
-With exclusive resources, training opportunities, and networking events, our society is the perfect platform for research managers to grow their skills and expertise.
+The Australasian Research Management Society is the peak body for Research Management Professionals.
+Members enjoy a range of exclusive resources, training opportunities, and networking events.
+ARM is the perfect platform for Research Management Professionals to grow their skills and expertise.

 Members enjoy a range of benefits including:

-Receive regular e-newsletter, Up In ARMS and Wrap-Up
+• Receiving regular e-newsletters; Up In ARMS and Wrap-Up;

-Targeted professional development including PD Sessions @ Zoom
+• Targeted professional development including PD Sessions @ Zoom; and

 ARMS recognises the importance of providing strong professional development, training and networks as well as development frameworks for its members at all levels of research management and administration.